savob/savobajic.ca/content/projects/personal/esc/esc-v2.md

 ### Software PWM

 Due to my selection of pins, I was forced to use software PWM if I wanted any PWM on all the MOSFET outputs.
-I could have gotten away with just using hardware PWM un the high-side pins like ELECTROBOOM did, however due to my pin arrangement I did not have all the high sides on PWM either.
+I could have gotten away with just using hardware PWM on the high-side pins like ELECTRONOOB did, however due to my pin arrangement I did not have all the high sides on PWM either.
 So since I was going to have to do it on a few, I was going to go all the way to keep all of them synchronized.